-- First Year: “Finding Your Passion.”
-First-year students who join the Honors Program at Saint Peter’s enroll in the one-semester Honors Writing Composition Course (Cm-120-Hp), in which they hone their writing, speaking and research skills.
-Like all students at the University, Honors students must fulfill the University’s core curriculum requirements, and Cm-120-Hp counts for both core and Honors credit.
+- First Year: Finding Your Passion.
+First-year students who join the Honors Program at Saint Peter’s enroll in the one-semester Honors Composition (CM-120-HP), in which they hone their writing, speaking and research skills.
+Like all students at the University, Honors students must fulfill the University’s core curriculum requirements, and CM-120-HP counts for both core and Honors credit.
 Honors students may then begin to take core and introductory courses of their choice in the Honors Program curriculum, in such subjects as art, literature, history, philosophy, theology, business administration, natural sciences, and social sciences.
-Honors Program advisors provide first-year Honors students with information essential for success–including advice for choosing courses, study experiences, academic majors and career paths.
+Honors Program advisors provide first-year Honors students with information essential for success, including advice for choosing courses, study experiences, academic majors and career paths.

 - Sophomore Year: Local and Global Citizenship.
 Honors sophomores are encouraged to serve others and gain valuable experience in the world at large.
-Credit earned through the Washington Center Internship Program, foreign study through the Center for Global Learning, internships arranged through the Center for Career Engagement and Experiential Learning, or other alternative methods may be applied to Honors, upon approval of the director.
+Credit earned through the internships in conjunction with the Center for Career Engagement and Experiential Learning (CEEL), foreign study through the Center for Global Learning, or other alternative methods may be applied to Honors upon approval of the director.
 Students are encouraged to engage in some approved service learning experience.
 If students wish to study abroad, it is imperative that they discuss their plans in advance with the director.

-1 Research Methods seminar = 3 credits
+1 Research Methods seminar = 1 credit

 1 Honors Senior Thesis independent study = 3 credits

-10 Honors Courses = 30 credits
+Honors experiences = 28 credits

-Students must maintain a minimum grade point average of 3.4 to remain in good standing.
+Students must maintain a minimum grade point average of 3.5 to remain in good standing.
 Honors students dropping below the minimum will be granted a one-semester grace period to restore their good standing in Honors.